BU-Spark/CS506Spring2021Repository/SustainablePurchasing/Deliverable 3/README.md

 - [ ] Submit a PR with the above report and modifications to original proposal

 #### Project Question
+The goal for the project is to explore the working supplies requests and expenditure from BU staff based on which we analyze the waste volume and GHG emission of the main categories (i.e. Coffee and Ink Cartridge) and their subcategories.
+According to the analysis, we are expected to provide some insightful suggestions regarding to BU sustainability in the future.

 * What is the waste volume of the specified categories?
 * what is the weight of the waste to represent the waste volume of the products and use some carbon emission of the main material to represent product emission?
 * What are ways the University could ask the vendors to change the options they offer ? e.g. buy less K-cup, more bag coffee
+* What is the difference between the weight of each componets for the coffee and creamer waste

 #### Deliverable 1